 An honours degree program typically consists of 20 credits and can be completed in four years of full time study.
 This extra year of study will provide you with a more in-depth focus on your major and may give you the opportunity to complete a thesis or capstone project.

 Career Services can help you understand what your major/program entails in terms of your specific interests and how these may relate to career options after graduation.
 Career Services may also provide advice on potential career paths.
-You will need to book an appointment with a career counsellor who will help you explore changing your major.
+You will need to book an appointment with a career counselor who will help you explore changing your major.

 If you are concerned with the academic requirements for your new major/program, please consult with the Academic Advising Centre located in 302 Tory Building (613-520-7850).

 Your degree offers you many transferable skills and can open up a variety of career opportunities.
 There are many resources to explore the types of careers that may be accessible to your when you graduate.
-To begin, you may want to explore Your Degree, Your Future to explore your skills, interests, and preferences further in relation to your major and career options, please contact us to book an appointment with a Career Counsellor.
+To begin, you may want to explore Your Degree, Your Future to explore your skills, interests, and preferences further in relation to your major and career options, please contact us to book an appointment with a Career Counselor.

 - Exploring your talents, interests, and skills